johan-gorter/autopilot/README.md

 Create the documentation for comment documents.
 ```

-And voila, copilot chat creates a nice document for us that we can store under `docs/database/comment.md`, it is a nice reference document for humans, but it is also perfect for our next prompts.
+And voila, copilot chat creates a nice document for us that we can store under `docs/database/comment.md`, it is a good reference document for humans, but it is also used as input for our next prompts.

 ````markdown
 # Comment Document